Detecting Traces of Light-Quark Yukawa Couplings to the Higgs Boson in Fragmentation Products: Supplemental material

-where $\Lambda^{(3)}_{g\pi^\pm} = 0.3 \GeV$ is a twist-3 gluon/pion FrF.
+where formally the size of $\Lambda_{g\pi^\pm} = 0.3 \GeV$ is set by the integral of a twist-3 gluon/pion FrF.
 We note that while the matching onto this twist-3 FrF will involve an additional power of $\alphas(m_Q)/\pi$, the latter drops out since the DOPs are defined relative to $f_Q \sim (\as/\pi) \, f_g$.
-The estimate for the sea asymmetry follows by noting that perturbatively, heavy quarks and antiquarks only become distinguished by higher-order color structures like $d_{abc} \, d_{abc}$.
+The estimate for the sea asymmetry follows by noting that perturbatively, heavy quarks and antiquarks only become distinguished by higher-order color structures like $d^{abc} \, d^{abc}$.
+The parametric uncertainties on the above estimates give rise to the theory covariance matrix used to construct the $\chi^2$ function in the main text.
+We note that while at this stage the uncertainties are uncorrelated, since these are estimates of independent nonperturbative matrix elements, they do of course induce correlations between all vector boson and hadron channels that the parameters appear in.

 For the case of reconstructed kaons and $D$ mesons, we simply set the first-generation DOPs to zero, $P_{q H} = P_{\bq H} = 0$, where $H = K^\pm, D^\pm$ and $q = u, d$.
 The strange/kaon DOPs are $P_{s K^+} = P_{\fav^2}$, $P_{\bs K^-} = P_\fav$, and $P_{s K^-} = P_{\bs K^+} = P_\dis$.
-For the heavy/kaon DOPs and sea asymmetries involving $Q = c,b$ we again use \eq{dops_heavy_pion} with $\Lambda^{(3)}_{gK^\pm} = 0.3 \GeV$ as its central value.
-For signal charm mesons $D^+$, estimates for all BMFrFs are essentially perturbative~\cite{vonKuk:2023jfd}.
+For the heavy/kaon DOPs and sea asymmetries involving $Q = c,b$ we again use \eq{dops_heavy_pion} with $\Lambda_{gK^\pm} = 0.3 \GeV$ as its central value.
+For signal charm mesons $D^\pm$, estimates for all BMFrFs are essentially perturbative~\cite{vonKuk:2023jfd}.
 At leading power in $\lqcd/m_c$ they only involve the twist-2 gluon PDF $f_g \sim f_{u,d}$ and an $\ord{1}$ coefficient $\chi_{D^\pm}$ encoding the probability for a free $c$ (anti)quark to fragment into the experimentally selected set of $D$ meson states, where we take

 Here the leading contribution to the valence BMFrF starts at $\as^2/\pi^2$ (or $\as/\pi$, relative to $f_c$) and arises from absorptive contributions involving an additional Wilson-line attachment~\cite{vonKuk:2023jfd}.